Solid-state battery: Equipment in space

 In March 2021, industrial manufacturer Hitachi Zosen Corporation announced a solid-state battery they claimed has one of the highest capacities in the industry and has a wider operating temperature range, potentially suitable for harsh environments like space.
 A test mission was launched in February 2022, and in August, Japan Aerospace Exploration Agency (JAXA) announced the solid-state batteries had properly operated in space, powering camera equipment in the Japanese Experiment Module Kibō on the International Space Station (ISS).

 Drones

-Solid-state batteries being lighter weight and more powerful than traditional lithium-ion batteries it is reasonable that commercial drones would benefit from them.
+Solid-state batteries being lighter weight and more powerful than traditional lithium-ion batteries, it is reasonable that commercial drones would benefit from them.
 Vayu Aerospace, a drone manufacturer and designer, noted an increased flight time after they incorporated them into their G1 long flight drone.
 Another advantage of drones is that all solid battery can be charged quickly.
 In September 2023, Panasonic announced a prototype all-solid-state battery that can be charged from 10% to 80% in 3 minutes.

 Industrial machinery

 All-solid-state batteries have long lifespans and excellent heat resistance.
-Therefore, it is expected to be used in harsh environments.
+Accordingly, they are expected to be used in harsh environments.
 Production of Maxell's all-solid-state batteries for use in industrial machinery has already begun.